 Arrange for a volunteer photographer.

 Because the parents will be involved in player introductions, they won’t be able to take pictures.
 If there is an underclassman parent who already takes tons of great pictures, enlist their help to do the same on this very special night, not only for the ceremony but throughout the game or match too.
 Then post those pictures on the team Facebook group for everyone to enjoy and download as they choose.
 If the team photographer happens to be you and its time for an upgrade, I’ve been thrilled with my Canon T3I but have my eye on the new T5 on Amazon.
 Once you fall in love with your DSLR, you’ll never look back!

 Have a banner announcing the event.

 Whether its a banner or sign hanging on the back stop at the ball field or styrofoam cups stuck in the fence on at the tennis courts, you want to have something that makes it clear you are celebrating the seniors.
 Often these are ordered within the first few games and on display all season long so that at every home game, the senior banners are proudly displayed.
-If that’s not the case at your player’s high school, be sure to research these banners on Amazon early enough for production and delivery so you don’t cut it too close to this very special night.
+If that’s not the case at your player’s high school, be sure to research the banners early enough for production and delivery so you don’t cut it too close to this very special night.

 Introduce parents and players.